-The purpose of these regulations is to set forth the procedures and standards by which a lot owner may determine whether one or more lots have frontage on a way that meets the definition of "street" in the Marshfield Zoning Bylaw.
-This process is called a "Street Determination" and it prescribes the requirements for construction of: (1) roads that have not been built, within existing paper right of ways and (2) for unimproved roads that have not been paved and do not have storm water management infrastructure; (3) lots shown on a subdivision plan that predates the adoption of the Subdivision Control Law MGL CH 41.
-These regulations for improvements to private ways are intended to reduce the likelihood of drainage and erosion problems and ensure that improvements, when completed, result in a positive street determination.

-3.3.2.
-Authority

-A building permit may not be issued by the Building Inspector for new construction unless the lot on which the building is to be constructed has frontage on a "street" as defined in the Marshfield Zoning Bylaws.
-For private streets not approved under the subdivision control law, the Planning Board must make a determination as to the adequacy of the way in accordance with this definition.
-A "Street" as defined in the Marshfield Zoning Bylaw Article II is: "A way, over 24 feet in right-of-way width, which: (1) Is a public way laid out by a governmental entity or public authority pursuant to MGL or is shown as a public way on an official map adopted by the town pursuant to..Ch.41, Section 81E or has been accepted by the town as a public way; or (2) Is shown on a plan approved and endorsed in accordance with the Subdivision Rules and Regulations of Marshfield; and General Laws Ch.41, Section 81K to 81GG; or (3) has, in the opinion of the Planning Board, sufficient width, suitable grades and adequate construction to provide the needs of vehicular traffic in relation to the proposed use of the land abutting thereon or served thereby, and for the installation of municipal services to serve such land and buildings erected or to be erected thereon."
+- A. Purpose.
+The purpose of these regulations is to set forth the procedures and standards by which a lot owner may determine whether one or more lots have frontage on a way that meets the definition of "street" in the Marshfield Zoning Bylaw. - (1) This process is called a "street determination" and it prescribes the requirements for construction of: - (a) Roads that have not been built, within existing paper rights-of-way; - (b) Unimproved roads that have not been paved and do not have stormwater management infrastructure; and - (c) Lots shown on a subdivision plan that predates the adoption of the Subdivision Control Law, MGL c.
+41. - (2) These regulations for improvements to private ways are intended to reduce the likelihood of drainage and erosion problems and ensure that improvements, when completed, result in a positive street determination. - B. Authority.
+A building permit may not be issued by the Building Commissioner for new construction unless the lot on which the building is to be constructed has frontage on a "street" as defined in the Marshfield Zoning Bylaws.
+For private streets not approved under the Subdivision Control Law, the Planning Board must make a determination as to the adequacy of the way in accordance with this definition.
+A "street" as defined in the Marshfield Zoning Bylaw Article II is: "A way, over 24 feet in right-of-way width, which: A. Is a public way laid out by a governmental entity or public authority pursuant to Massachusetts General Laws or is shown as a public way on an official map adopted by the Town pursuant to MGL c.
+41, § 81E, or has been accepted by the Town as a public way; or B. Is shown on a plan approved and endorsed in accordance with the Subdivision Rules and Regulations of Marshfield and MGL c.
+41, §§ 81K to 81GG; or C. has, in the opinion of the Planning Board, sufficient width, suitable grades and adequate construction to provide the needs of vehicular traffic in relation to the proposed use of the land abutting thereon or served thereby, and for the installation of municipal services to serve such land and buildings erected or to be erected thereon."
+[Amended 7-24-2017]